How to Save Money on Travel

 Booking.com is our top choice for booking hotels and accommodation around the world.
 They have over 800,000 properties world wide including hotels, apartments and hostels.
 You get free cancellation on most rooms and a best price guarantee.

 Staying in a hostel can really help you to save money and travel longer.
-By using a website like HostelWorld.com you can search and compare thousands of hostels and budget places to stay worldwide.
+You can find thousands of hostels and budget places to stay worldwide, dorm rooms are generally cheaper.

 You will find most hotels, hostels and accommodation offer cheaper rates if you stay longer.
 Usually 2-3 night stays are cheaper than just individual days.
 Whilst Sunday to Thursday are generally cheaper than Friday and Saturday.